Exact two-stage finite-mixture representations for species sampling processes: Introduction

-By de Finetti’s theorem, any exchangeable sequence $(X_i)_{i\ge1}$ with values in $\mathbb{X}$ is conditionally i.i.d.\ given a random directing measure $G$, and a large class of such sequences arises by taking $G$ to be a proper SSP.
-In this case we speak of a \emph{species sampling model} (SSM) for $(X_i)$ driven by the SSP $G$.
-The induced clustering structure can be described in terms of the associated exchangeable random partition and its exchangeable partition probability function (EPPF), or via predictive distributions generalizing the Blackwell–MacQueen Pólya urn~\citep{blackwell1973ferguson, pitman2006}.
-This connection between SSPs, partitions and predictive rules has made them a backbone of Bayesian nonparametric analysis beyond the Dirichlet process; see, for example, the surveys in~\citet{LijoiPrunster2010,ghosal2017,LeeQuintanaMuellerTrippa2013}.
+By de Finetti’s theorem, any exchangeable sequence $(X_i)_{i\ge1}$ with $\mathbb{X}$-valued elements is conditionally i.i.d., given a random directing measure $G$, and a large class of such sequences arises by taking $G$ to be a proper SSP.
+In this case we speak of a \emph{species sampling model} (SSM) for $(X_i)_{i\ge1}$ driven by the SSP $G$.
+The induced clustering structure can be described in terms of the associated exchangeable random partition and its exchangeable partition probability function (EPPF), or, when available, via predictive distributions generalizing the Blackwell–MacQueen Pólya urn~\citep{blackwell1973ferguson,pitman2006}.
+The connection between SSPs, partitions and predictive rules has made them a backbone of Bayesian nonparametric analysis; see, for example, \citet{LijoiPrunster2010}, \citet{LeeQuintanaMuellerTrippa2013} and \cite{ghosal2017}.

-Several constructions have proved particularly influential in specifying the law of the weights $(w_j)$.
-One route proceeds via prediction rules and EPPFs, leading to Gibbs–type priors and similar classes~\citep{GnedinPitman2006, deblasi2015}.
-Another route, central to this work, is the \emph{stick–breaking} representation
+Several constructions have proved influential in specifying the law of some SSPs.
+One route proceeds via prediction rules and EPPFs \citep{James2009}, and another via Gibbs–type priors and related classes~\citep{GnedinPitman2006, DeBlasi2015gibbstype}.
+Central to this work is the \emph{stick–breaking} representation of the weights

 where ``length'' variables $v_j\in(0,1)$ may be independent or dependent.
-This representation dates back at least to~\citet{sethuraman1994constructive} in the Dirichlet process case and has since been extended in many directions; see, e.g.,~\citet{Ishwaran2001,Favaro2012,Favaro2016}.
-A key point is that, under mild regularity, any SSP can be represented in stick–breaking form with suitable lengths~\citep{pitman2006}, so that stick–breaking processes and SSPs are in one–to–one correspondence.
-This viewpoint has been clarified and developed on exchangeable stick–breaking lengths by \cite{Gil-Leyva2023}.
+This representation, initially presented for the Dirichlet process \citep{sethuraman1994constructive}, has been extended in many directions; see, e.g.,~\citet{ishwaran2001,Dunson2008, Favaro2012,Favaro2016,Gil-Leyva2026}.
+A key point is that any SSP can be represented via stick–breaking weights~\citep{pitman2006,Gil-Leyva2023}.

-A main use of SSP priors is in mixture modeling.
-Given a parametric kernel $x\mapsto f(x\mid\theta)$ on $\mathbb{X}$, an SSP $G$ on the parameter space induces the random density (\cite{lo1984})
+A useful application of SSPs is in mixture settings.
+Given a kernel $f(x\mid\theta)$ on $\mathbb{X}$, an SSP on the parameter space induces the random density~\citep{lo1984}

 where $G = \sum_{j\ge1} w_j \delta_{\theta_j}$ almost surely.